janihuuh/hruh_webpage/en/CSC_bucket_upload.md

 # Transfer of sensitive data to Allas

-Written in January 2024 by Essi
+Added by Essi in March 2024

 ## Create new screen